Bank's Italy bond buying eases one problem, inflames another

 The ECB decision to buy the bonds of Italy and Spain was couched in a statement that lacked any sense of 'shock and awe', and which appears to have reflected the split on the Governing Council.

-The ECB buried a vow to "actively implement" the program at the bottom of the document and included a caveat reading:
+The ECB buried a vow to "actively implement" the programme at the bottom of the document and included a caveat reading:

 That smacks of the Bundesbank's inflation-fighting instinct.

-The statement was also issued in Trichet's name, unlike the ECB's announcement in May last year that it was beginning the program, which was in the name of the whole Governing Council.
+The statement was also issued in Trichet's name, unlike the ECB's announcement in May last year that it was beginning the programme, which was in the name of the whole Governing Council.

 The market reaction to the ECB's intervention will be crucial to determining its appetite for buying more bonds.